-Students will be assigned to one of four “agencies”—the Central Intelligence Agency (CIA), the Defense Intelligence Agency (DIA), the Federal Bureau of Investigation (FBI), or the National Security Agency (NSA).
+Students will be assigned to one of five “agencies”—the Central Intelligence Agency (CIA), the Defense Intelligence Agency (DIA), the Federal Bureau of Investigation (FBI), the National Security Agency (NSA), or Department of State.
 Some of the University of Mississippi’s best students, who passed a highly competitive application process to join the Center for Intelligence and Security Studies intelligence minor, will serve as agency team leaders.
 These students have participated in past versions of Days of Intrigue.

 Started in 2008, the Center for Intelligence and Security Studies’ Intelligence and Security Studies (ISS) minor prepares outstanding students at the University of Mississippi for entry-level analytic positions in the United States Intelligence Community.
 Dr. Carl Jensen, former FBI supervisory special agent, serves as Director.

 - Be a tenth-grade or eleventh-grade student in good academic and conduct standing at the time of admission.
 The school can be public, private, parochial, or even home-educated.

 - Have at least a 3.0 GPA.

 - Complete the online application.

 From the group of applicants, a committee comprised of University officials will select a cohort of high school student attendees from the applicant pool.
-The committee will rank students based upon their demonstrated interest in intelligence and national security, public service, leadership, concern for others, and academic achievements.
+The committee will rank students based on their demonstrated interest in intelligence and national security, public service, leadership, concern for others, and academic achievements.
 The committee will attempt to form a class with diverse interests and experiences.
 In addition to those selected to participate, a small number of alternates will be designated.

 Students accepted to the program will be housed with the Summer College for High School Students in one of the University’s new dormitories.
 Adult staff as well as selected student counselors who serve as mentors to the participants will supervise them.

-The week-long program costs $350.
-To secure their spot, students must pay $100 by May 5th, 2014.
+The three-day program costs $275.
+To secure their spot, students must pay $100 by May 15th.
 The remaining amount will be due at check in.
 This fee covers housing, all meals, snacks, t-shirts, the ropes course, and program materials.